-It is useful to check to polarity of the supply so that the connection can be made neutral to neutral and live to live as recommended.
-Your Auto-Trail, however, is fitted with a double pole circuit breaker.
-Check that all motor home equipment is set to accept the site supply prior to switching it on.
+It is useful to check the polarity of the supply so that the connection can be made neutral to neutral and live to live as recommended.
+Your Auto-Trail. however, is fitted with a double pole circuit breaker.
+Check that all motorhome equipment is set to accept the site supply prior to switching it on.